Incoming/Admitted Students with Disabilities

 - Complete Online Pre-Registration: Go to the R’Ability website and log into the Student Portal.
 Select Online Pre-Registration to complete the online pre-registration and upload appropriate disability documentation.

-- Make an Appointment with the SDRC: Call (951) 827-3861 and schedule an informational or intake appointment with a disability specialist.
+- Make an Appointment with the SDRC: Schedule an appointment online or call (951) 827-3861 for an informational or intake appointment with a disability specialist.
 Please Note: If disability/medical documentation has not been received by the appointment time, approval of accommodations may be delayed.

-- Meet with a Disability Specialist at the SDRC for an intake or informational appointment to:
+- Meet with a Disability Specialist at the SDRC for an intake or informational appointment.
+Intake appointments start after June 20, 2023.

 - Discuss the accommodations or services being requested.
 This is an individualized process meant to identify appropriate and reasonable accommodations for the current educational environment.